zahraatashgahi/zahraatashgahi.github.io/_pages/about.md

 News
 ======

 - ***09/2021***, Our paper, "Sparse Training via Boosting Pruning Plasticity with Neuroregeneration" has been accepted at NeurIPS 2021.
-Find more information [here](https://zahraatashgahi.github.io/publication/2021-06-19-Sparse-Training-via-Boosting-Pruning-Plasticity-with-Neuroregeneration).
+Find more information check [here](https://zahraatashgahi.github.io/publication/2021-06-19-Sparse-Training-via-Boosting-Pruning-Plasticity-with-Neuroregeneration).
 - ***09/2021***, I participated ACM [womENcourage 2021](https://womencourage.acm.org/2021/) ([Certificate](https://zahraatashgahi.github.io/files/certificates/2021/OxML_School_certificate.pdf)) as a student volunteer and also presented a poster.
 You can find the poster [here](https://womencourage.acm.org/2021/wp-content/uploads/2021/07/65_poster.pdf) and the corresponding extended abstract [here](https://womencourage.acm.org/2021/wp-content/uploads/2021/07/65_extendedabstract.pdf).
 - ***07/2021***, Our manuscript, "Quick and Robust Feature Selection: the Strength of Energy-efficient Sparse Training for Autoencoders" has been accepted for publication in Machine Learning Journal (ECML-PKDD 2022 journal track).
-Find more information [here](https://zahraatashgahi.github.io/publication/2020-12-01-QuickSelection).
+Find more information check [here](https://zahraatashgahi.github.io/publication/2020-12-01-QuickSelection).

 For more news check [here](https://zahraatashgahi.github.io/news/).